Electrostatic Air Filter

 It is recommended to clean the two collection cells by vacuuming them as well.
 Vacuum both sides of the collection cells until they are clean.
 It is recommended to vacuum the collection cells outside the home as well to prevent re-introduction of dust into the home air.
 The collection cells can be washed, however, vacuuming is the preferred method of cleaning.
 Use low pressure water spray for washing such as a sink sprayer or garden hose.
 Stubborn residue like tobacco smoke may require warm water to be removed.

 Do NOT use soap or detergent to clean the collection cells.
-Do NOT immerse the collection cells completely in water.
-Do NOT place the collection cells in the dishwasher to clean them.
+Also, do NOT immerse the collection cells completely in water.
+And do NOT place the collection cells in the dishwasher to clean them.

 Slightly tap the collection cells to remove water retained in the cells.
 Allow the collection cells to dry completely before re-installing.
 Re-install the collection cells with the handles facing the front of the unit where they can be grabbed conveniently the next time they are cleaned.
 Fold the handles flat once the cells are installed.